-Melina Stein is working as a research scientist at ISOE.
-She is based in the research unit Mobility and Urban Spaces.
+Melina Stein has been a research scientist at ISOE since 2015.
 She studied sociology and political sciences at the Johannes Gutenberg University of Mainz where she focused on empirical social research and urban sociology.
 Her focus areas at ISOE are sustainable mobility and qualitative social research.

 Focus of research